Luka-Personal/Country-Pop-Game/README.md

 ## Getting Started

+To play the game, follow these steps:

+1. Clone the repository by running `git clone https://github.com/Luka-Personal/Country-Pop-Game.git`
+2. Run `npm install` to install the necessary dependencies.
+3. Configure the TypeScript compiler with your desired settings.
-To play the game, simply open the link and click on a flag to start.
+4. Run the game by opening the `index.html` file in your browser and clicking on the flag to start the game.

 The game will present you a flag of two countries, and you must select the one with the largest population.